Flashes and Floaters

 Are floaters in the vision something to worry about?

 These small floaters are normal and usually are seen when you look at a plain surface such as a white wall or when looking at a clear blue sky.
 With the passage of time however most of the jelly starts to degenerate and turn to a more watery consistency.
-Eventually the remaining jelly that is up against the retina or photographic film at the back of the eye suddenly pulls away and collapses down into smaller lumps of jelly.
+Eventually the remaining jelly that is up against the retina or photographic film at the back of the eye suddenly pulls away and collapses down into smaller lumps.
 This is called a “posterior vitreous detachment or separation”.
-It usually produces a sudden shower of new floaters and sometimes is associated with flashing light sensations.
-In most people the jelly “lets go” of the retina as it pulls away and does not cause any problems and the floaters usually improve with the passage of time.
+It usually produces a sudden shower of new floaters and sometimes is associated with transient flashing light sensations.
+In most people the jelly “lets go” of the retina as it pulls away and does not cause any problems and the floaters usually improve with the passage of time as the brain learns to ignore them or they sink with gravity to the bottom of the main eye cavity (vitreous cavity) and out of the visual axis and so are not noticed.

-In a small number of people there is abnormal adhesion between the jelly and retina in places and as the jelly pulls away it does not want to “let go” of the retina and pulls on the retina hard enough to tear it away from the back wall of the eye.
+A small number of people are born with abnormal adhesion or stickiness between the jelly and retina in certain places in the peripheral retina.
+In youth and early middle age it does not cause any problems but once the jelly starts becoming more watery and the remaining jelly wants to pulls away in this region it does not want to “let go” of the retina and pulls on the retina hard enough to tear it away from the back wall of the eye.
 This usually produces a more pronounced shower of new floaters and is often associated with flashing light sensations.
-If you push on your eye accidently with a finger through the eyelid it creates a flashing light sensation which is due to mechanical stimulation to the retina with the pushing force of the finger.
+If you push on your eye accidentally with a finger through the eyelid it creates a flashing light sensation which is due to mechanical stimulation to the retina with the pushing force of the finger.
 The flashing lights produced as the jelly pulls on the retina is created in a similar way but this time it is pulling from the inside rather than pushing from the outside.

 A small number of patients are very troubled by their floaters.
 Patients who are short sighted (myopic) can in particular have difficulty with excessive floaters but they can affect all types of patient.
 If you develop a sudden appearance of significant floaters you first need to have an urgent eye check to exclude a retinal tear.
 If no tear is seen but the floaters are very troublesome I would suggest waiting at least 6 months to see if the symptoms improve (the floaters can “float” to the bottom of the main eye cavity with gravity and out of your vision or the brain learns to ignore them).